Electric–steam locomotive

 An electric–steam locomotive is a steam locomotive that uses electricity to heat the water in the boiler to create steam instead of burning fuel in a firebox.
-This is a highly unusual type of locomotive that only makes economic sense under specific conditions.
-Normally, it would be much more efficient to build and use an electric locomotive.
-However, lack of time and resources (as during wartime), lack of coal or similar fuel, and the presence of relatively cheap and available electricity may make conversion of an existing steam locomotive into an electric–steam locomotive a viable proposition.
+Lack of time, resources and fuel, and the presence of relatively cheap and available electricity may make conversion of an existing steam locomotive into an electric–steam locomotive a viable proposition.

 Switzerland

-Switzerland has no natural reserves of coal, but the mountainous region offers plentiful, and cheap, hydroelectricity.
+Switzerland has no natural reserves of coal, but the mountainous region offers hydroelectricity.

 By the outbreak of the Second World War, 2191 km of SBB lines (73.6% of the network) had been electrified, whilst the price of imported German coal kept rising.
+After the Fall of France in 1940, landlocked Switzerland was surrounded on all sides by Germany, its allies and countries occupied by Germany.
 In an attempt to save on coal the Swiss Federal Railways fitted two small 0-6-0 steam shunters of the class E 3/3 with a pantograph.
 Power was taken from overhead lines (15 kV, 16 2/3 Hz), and fed to heating elements, via two transformers rated together at 480 kW.

 The modified E 3/3 8521 was brought into use on 13 January 1943; 8522 followed on 11 February 1943.
 They could run up to 20 minutes without power supply once the boiler had been charged to full pressure, similar to a fireless locomotive.
 The firebox was retained, usually keeping hot embers, with a classic fire for longer operation on non-electrified tracks.
 The water circulation pump, the control circuit and the lighting were powered by a battery that was charged from a rectifier fed by one of the transformers.

 The system was capable of producing about 300 kg of steam per hour at 12 atm pressure.
 It weighed about 7 t, increasing the weight of the locomotive from 35 t to 42 t, and allowed a saving of 700-1200 kg of coal per working day.
 Bringing the locomotive to pressure took about one hour.

 The electric heaters were removed in 1951 from locomotive 8521 and in 1953 from 8522.
 As of 2013, locomotive E 3/3 8522 was still in (museum) service on the Sursee–Triengen railway as an ordinary steam engine with no electric heating.